-Ash nazg durbatulûk, Ash nag gimbatul agh burzum-ishi krimpatul
+Ash nazg durbatulûk, Ash nazg gimbatul, Ash nazg thrakatulûk agh burzum-ishi krimpatul

 * * *

-The languague that is presented here is an attempt to ”subcreate” the black speech of Mordor in a way that resembles what Tolkien could have imagined the language would look like.
-I make the distinction between The Black Speech, which refers to the actual languages in the Tolkien mythos, and Zhâburi which is the hypethetical version of the Black Speech presented here.
+The main languague that is presented on this site is an attempt to ”subcreate” the black speech of Mordor in a way that resembles what Tolkien could have imagined the language would look like.
+I make the distinction between The Black Speech, which refers to the actual languages in the Tolkien mythos, and Zhâburi* which is the hypothetical version of the Black Speech presented here.

 The language seeks to bind together Tolkien’s vision of evil as manifested through Mordor as the worst in the modern totalitarian state – The Machine – and Orcs as the worst elements of humans.
 The language is an instrument of the Machine – a language to bind them all.